yashchitneni/content-flow/README.md

-# ContentFlow - AI-Powered Content Generation from Video Transcripts
+# ContentFlow - AI-Powered Desktop App for Content Creation

-A desktop application that transforms video transcripts into engaging social media content using AI.
+A native macOS desktop application that transforms video transcripts into engaging social media content using AI.

 ## 🚀 Quick Start (For Instructors)

 ### Prerequisites
+- **macOS 10.15+** (Catalina or newer)
 - **Node.js 18+** and npm installed
+- **Rust** (will be installed automatically if needed)
 - **Git** installed
 - **OpenAI API Key** (for AI content generation)